fma965/f9-homelab/README.md

 - [external-secrets](https://github.com/external-secrets/external-secrets): Managed Kubernetes secrets using [1Password Connect](https://github.com/1Password/connect).
 - [sops](https://github.com/getsops/sops): Managed secrets for Kubernetes and Terraform/OpenTofu which are commited to Git.

-WIP
-- [ceph-csi](https://github.com/ceph/ceph-csi): Distributed block storage for peristent storage using external ceph provider (proxmox)

 ### GitOps

 [Flux](https://github.com/fluxcd/flux2) watches the clusters in my [kubernetes](./kubernetes/) folder (see Directories below) and makes the changes to my clusters based on the state of my Git repository.

-Flux will first apply all resources in `kubernetes/core` then `kubernetes/databases` and then `kubernetes/apps`
+Flux will apply all in `kubernetes/apps`

-For each of these folders Flux will recursively search it until it finds the most top level `kustomization.yaml` per directory and then apply all the resources listed in it.
+Flux will recursively search sub folders until it finds the most top level `kustomization.yaml` per directory and then apply all the resources listed in it.
 That aforementioned `kustomization.yaml` will generally only have a namespace resource and one or many Flux kustomizations (`ks.yaml`).
 Under the control of those Flux kustomizations there will be a `HelmRelease` or other resources related to the application which will be applied.

 [Renovate](https://github.com/renovatebot/renovate) watches my **entire** repository looking for dependency updates, when they are found a PR is automatically created.
 When some PRs are merged Flux applies the changes to my cluster.